Over seventeen years of website redesign experience, tips you have to pay attention to.

 4. Your Brand, is your brand giving the correct message?

-5. Mapping for Optimisation, pages designed for the highest engagement
+5. Mapping for Optimisation with your website redesign, pages designed for the highest engagement

 6. Mapping for Visitors, making sure your site excites target customers